Henry III, Holy Roman Emperor: Promotion of Speyer

 Gisela, Henry's mother, died in March 1043.
 She was solemnly buried in Speyer.
 The king appeared barefoot, in tears, and penitent robe at the funeral, his arms crossed, threw himself on the ground in front of the crowd and moved everyone to tears.
-With Henry's emulation of Christian humble self-denial, he intended prove his ability to hold pious kingship.
+With Henry's emulation of Christian humble self-denial, he intended to prove his ability to hold pious kingship.
 Historians have referred since to the period of the "Christomimetic royalty".
 Henry promoted Speyer far more than his father Conrad.
 Shortly before leaving for Italy, he endowed the church with a magnificently illustrated gospel book, called the Codex Aureus Escorialensis, also known as the Speyer Gospel.
 The Dome of Speyer was gradually extended during the following years and a large burial sector was created for future rulers and royal continuity.

 In October 1043, Henry, displaying deep personal piety, announced from the pulpit of the Konstanz Minster that the Peace and Truce of God be respected all over his realms on that very day.
 This day was to be remembered as the "Day of Indulgence" or "Day of Pardon".
 He, Henry, granted universal indulgence and pardon while in turn promised himself to forgive all injuries suffered, pains endured and to refrain from all acts of vengeance and he encouraged all his imperial subjects to do likewise.